Spanish Literacy Promoter - Primary School

 Candidates who do not meet the language proficiency levels above can take the language placement exams to demonstrate their level of proficiency.
 Competitive applicants typically attain a score of 50 on the Spanish College Level Examination Program CLEP exam or a score of Novice-High on the American Council on the Teaching of Foreign Languages (ACTFL OPI).

 Volunteers are assigned to both rural communities and towns.
 Living conditions and transportation limitations can be physically demanding.
-You will have to use the available transportation existing in your community (generally this includes regular or semi-regular service by pick-up trucks, vans, and/or collective taxis).
-In some cases you may have to walk long distances to work engagements.
+You will have to use the available transportation in your community.
+Generally, local transportation includes regular or semi-regular service by pick-up trucks, vans, and/or collective taxis.
+In some cases, you may have to walk long distances to work engagements.
 Houses usually have corrugated steel roofs, walls of wood or cement block, and cement floors.
 They may or may not have amenities such as running water, electricity, or reliable phone service.
 Most communities have phone service within the community, although there are situations where Volunteers have to travel up to an hour to access service.
 Although most communities have electricity, power outages are common.
+Many of these communities are located along the Dominican-Haitian border, with more challenging living conditions.

 Personal appearance is important for Volunteers representing the Peace Corps and Dominican partner agencies, particularly the Dominican Ministry of Education.
-Dominicans consider personal appearance to be an important indicator about a person, and a Volunteer’s appearance will influence his/her relationship with the community.
+Dominicans consider personal appearance to be an important indicator about a person, and a Volunteer’s appearance will influence his or her relationship with the community.
 Volunteers are expected to dress to Dominican standards for teachers.

 Peace Corps Dominican Republic provides support to a diverse group of Volunteers.
-Volunteers use their experiences as members of different underrepresented groups to help other volunteers navigate social, cultural, political, religious, personal, and other challenges.
+Volunteers use their experiences as members of different underrepresented groups to help other Volunteers navigate social, cultural, political, religious, personal, and other challenges.
 Current support networks include the Diversity and Inclusion Committee, the Marginalized Voices Support Group, and the Pride LGBTQ Support Group.
-Some considerations are:
+Please see below for additional considerations.

 Learn more about the Volunteer experience in Dominican Republic: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.